ucsc/wcms-design-templates/README.md

 ### Ruby and gems

+We recommend [Homebrew](https://brew.sh/) for managing packages on the Mac.

 - Ruby >2.3.0 (we use [rbenv](https://github.com/sstephenson/rbenv) to manage Ruby versions)
 - [Sass](http://sass-lang.com/)
 - [Bourbon](http://bourbon.io/) for helpful Sass mixin tools.